IntermediateInternational SEO

 How can I ensure my site is compliant with international SEO?

-Implement hreflang tags, provide user options for language and region, and avoid server-side auto‑redirects.
+To ensure compliance with international SEO, implement hreflang tags, provide user options for language and region, and avoid server-side auto‑redirects.
+Regularly audit your redirects and user preferences to maintain effectiveness.

 What is a hreflang tag?